swatimahadevan/tp/docs/UserGuide.md

 ## 3. Features

-**Notes about the command format:**
+**Before you begin, please note the command format:**

-- Words in `UPPER_CASE` are the parameters to be supplied by the user.
+- Words in `UPPER_CASE` are the parameters to be supplied by you.

-- The `INDEX` used in various commands is a number specifying the order of an item in the list of items (1-based).
+- The `INDEX` used in various commands must be a number specifying the order of an item in the list of items (1-based).

 - Parameters cannot be reordered.
   Example: If the command specifies `module add c/MODULE_CODE n/MODULE_NAME`, keying in `module add n/MODULE_NAME c/MODULE_CODE` will result in an invalid command.

-### 3.0.1 Help Feature
+### 3.0.1 Getting Help

-Shows all available commands and syntax
+Click helps you by showing all available commands and syntax

 Format: `help`

+You can refer  to [Command Summary](#4-command-summary) for a TLDR version.

-### 3.1 Features Related to Module
+### 3.1 Managing your modules

 ### 3.1.1 Adding a Module: `module add`

 Adds a new Module to the list of Modules.

-Click supports 3 types of adding Modules:
+Click supports 3 ways of adding Modules:
 - Adding with module code, module name, and expected grade.
 - Adding with module code and module name.
 - Adding with module code only.